 Adding a few simple spices can add some flavor to your soup.
 I like to add the following seasonings:

 - Dried basil

-We all know that when we are not feeling well, a bowl of chicken noodle soup can really heal our soul.
-But does it really heal our colds, too?
-There have been studies done that show it does actually help!
-It can help clear congestion which helps lessen those cold symptoms.
+We all know that when we are not feeling well, a bowl of chicken noodle soup can heal our soul.
+But does it heal our colds, too?
+There have been studies done that show it does help!
+It can help clear congestion, which helps lessen those cold symptoms.

-Chicken noodle soup is full of nutrients so it helps strenghthen your immune system which also helps lessen those pesky cold symptoms.
+Chicken noodle soup is full of nutrients, so it helps strengthen your immune system, which also helps lessen those pesky cold symptoms.
 Grab a bowl and feel better!

 How to make Rotisserie Chicken Noodle Soup:

 - First, melt butter in a large pot and then add the onion and celery, cooking for about 5 minutes.
 Add the garlic and cook for about a minute.

 - Next, add the chicken broth to the pot, followed by the chicken, noodles, carrots, bay leaf, and seasonings.
 Stir and then bring to a boil.
 Then cook for 20 minutes.